freelan-developers/teapot/docs/source/glossary.rst

     unpacker
       An unpacker is the entity that is responsible for turning a compressed archive (Zip file or tarball for instance) into a source tree.

-    builder
+    build
-      A builder is the list of commands to execute in order to transform the attendee source into a compiled set of binaries (or whatever a build process can produce).
+      A build is an environment and a list of commands to execute in order to transform the attendee source into a compiled set of binaries (or whatever a build process can produce).

       Builders rely a lot on :term:`environments<environment>`.